Thomas St Lawrence, 13th Baron Howth

 Thomas St Lawrence, 13th Baron Howth (1659–1727) was an Irish nobleman of the later Stuart and early Georgian era.

+Early life

 He was born in 1659, eldest son of William St Lawrence, 12th Baron Howth, and Elizabeth Fitzwilliam.
 He was only twelve when his father died, and during his minority he was under the guardianship of Thomas Butler, 6th Earl of Ossory, who had been his father's close friend.

 Career

 After the Revolution of 1688, Lord Howth seems to have been determined at all costs to back the winning side.
 At first, he supported James II, and sat in the Patriot Parliament of 1689, but after the failure of the Jacobite cause he quickly transferred his loyalty to William III, sitting in the Irish Parliament of 1692, and signing the Declaration of Loyalty to the person and government of the King in 1697.
 A family tradition that he entertained William in Howth Castle is probably unfounded.

 Despite his political opportunism, he seems to have been highly esteemed by those who knew him.
 His closest friends, the Grattan family, were also close friends of Jonathan Swift (who later became friendly with Howth's eldest son and his wife).
 He built a quay to carry coal to Howth lighthouse, at considerable cost to himself.
 He was also noted for charity, and left a large sum in his will for the relief of the poor of the parish of Howth.
 Elrington Ball quotes an elegy on his death in 1727 which pays tribute to his virtues: